Santa Fe 5000: Modifications

-Santa Fe 5000 underwent few modifications during its service life.
+Santa Fe 5000 underwent a few modifications during its service life.
 It received a larger 'square tender', which required the cab roof to be modified with an area that allowed crew members to pass from the cab to the top of the tender.
 In 1940 the locomotive was converted from coal to oil fuel.

 Preservation

 On April 17, 1957, after several years of storage and 1750000 mi of service, Santa Fe 5000 was retired and donated to the city of Amarillo, Texas.
 It was placed on outdoor static display at the Santa Fe station.
 In August 2005, 5000 was moved by the Railroad Artifact Preservation Society to a new location in Amarillo, 500 SE 2nd Avenue, where it plans to construct a building to house and preserve the locomotive.
 In July 2016, the city of Amarillo proposed selling the locomotive.